stew1922/CrackedKraken/README.md

     - NOTE: this will only return the most recent 720 time frames, to get more history utilize the following code:

-    # first go to the Historical Kraken trades website and download all files: "https://support.kraken.com/hc/en-us/articles/360047543791-Downloadable-historical-market-data-time-and-sales-"
+    # first go to the Historical Kraken trades website and download all files (or just the assets you wish to track): "https://support.kraken.com/hc/en-us/articles/360047543791-Downloadable-historical-market-data-time-and-sales-"

     from kraken import KrakenData
     folder_path = 'C:/folder_path'     # this is the folder or directory where the downloaded Kraken history is saved.